deciob/why-amd/README.md

 - One should not use **window** to pass around globals in the first place.
 - One should not be concerned about the existence of **window.Pica** (why || ?).
+- One is not taking advantage of new ECMASript 5 features such as [object.freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)
 - In general, it is a matter of **personal taste**.